routingblog/arbitration/content/docs/problems.md

 - The effects of removing entire classes of litigation from the stream of the common law effectively halts the development of legal common law. [^gilles3] For example it is judge made rules that define permissible conduct under Title VII, the FLSA, and state employment laws.
 Private arbitration of these disputes allows defendant-employers to disregard such laws and prevent public development in regards to new behavior. [^gilles7]

+# Federalism

+- States usually determine their own contract law which can differ on damages, injunctive relief, availability of specific performance, and claims arising from contract law.
+However, the [Keating]({{< relref "arbitration_legal/#southland-v-keating" >}}) decision stripped state courts of the power to address arbitration provisions and their enforceability. [^keating2]

 # Possible Advantages

 While arbitration is generally negative for both employees and consumers there is a little bit of silver lining.